Cu3PO42/KeySAVe-Documentation/dumping/yabd.md

 4. Open the web browser and go to [http://dukesrg.github.io/?code.bin](http://dukesrg.github.io/?code.bin).
 It is recommended that you bookmark this page.
 5. The browser will exit and you will be returned to the home menu.
 6. Exit your game.
 7. There is a new file `boxes.bin` at the root of your SD.
+Please do not backup these files to the KeySAVᵉ folder itself.
 8. Open this file in KeySAVᵉ to view your data.

 ## Troubleshooting